CUNY Assessment Test

 In addition, transfer students from outside of CUNY can demonstrate that they meet the CUNY math proficiency requirement by documenting successful completion of a 3 credit college-level math course with a grade of C or better from an accredited college or university.
 Transfer students from another CUNY college can demonstrate that they meet the CUNY mathematics proficiency requirement by documenting successful completion of Elementary Algebra or a 3 credit college-level math course at a CUNY college.

 Non-degree students may attempt up to 12 credits at Hunter College without demonstrating the CUNY proficiency requirements unless it is required for a particular course.
 Non-degree students are required to demonstrate CUNY proficiency requirements once 12 credits have been attempted; non-degree students must demonstrate proficiency requirements based on the same criteria set forth for Degree Students.
-Non-degree students who fail to demonstrate the CUNY proficiency requirements and who take and fail any part of the CUNY Assessment Tests before reaching the 12-credit limit will not be permitted to enroll in additional courses at Hunter College until they have met CUNY proficiency requirements at a CUNY community college.
+Non-degree students who fail to demonstrate the CUNY proficiency requirements and who take and fail any part of the CUNY Assessment Tests will not be permitted to enroll in additional courses at Hunter College until they have met CUNY proficiency requirements at a CUNY community college.

 CUNY Assessment Test (CAT)